Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 ## 3. Automated Security Testing

-1. **Code Scanning for Vulnerabilities:** Applications MUST be automatically analyzed with security code scanning tools (SAST or IAST) to identify implementation vulnerabilities in source and program code as early as possible.
+1. **Code Scanning:** Applications MUST be automatically analyzed with security code scanning tools (SAST or IAST) to identify implementation vulnerabilities in source and program code as early as possible.

-2. **Dependency Vulnerability Analysis:** Applications MUST be automatically analyzed with SCA (Software Composition Analysis) tools for any known vulnerabilities in third-party dependencies.
+2. **Dependency Scanning:** Applications MUST be automatically analyzed with SCA (Software Composition Analysis) tools for any known vulnerabilities in third-party dependencies.

 3. **Image Scanning:** Images used in the target production environment MUST be automatically scanned for security issues.

-4. **Configuration Security Scanning:** Security-relevant configurations (including IaC) MUST be automatically scanned for security issues.
+4. **Configuration Scanning:** Security-relevant configurations (including IaC) MUST be automatically scanned for security issues.

 5. *Secret Scanning:* Source code or configuration MUST be automatically scanned for disclosed secrets.

+6. **API Scanning:** For *risk class >= [HIGH]*,exposed APIs SHOULD be automatically tested for security issues.

-6. **Enforcement of Security Requirements:** For applications with an *risk class >= [HIGH]*, security testing tools MUST automatically enforce security requirements and security testing policies within the build process as specified in [{{site.TITLE_SSDLC_SDLC}}]({{site.URL_SSDLC_SDLC}}).
+7. **Enforcement of in Pipeline:** For *risk class >= [HIGH]*, security testing tools MUST automatically enforce security requirements and security testing policies within the build and release process as specified in [{{site.TITLE_SSDLC_SDLC}}]({{site.URL_SSDLC_SDLC}}).

-7. **Denial-of-Service Testing:** Applications with an *risk class [VERY HIGH]* SHOULD be periodically tested for denial-of-service attackability.
+8. **Denial-of-Service Testing:** Applications with an *risk class [VERY HIGH]* SHOULD be automatically tested for denial-of-service attackability, e.g. testing rate limits and executing fuzzing tests.

 ## 4. Developer Tests